IBM/Lale.jl/README.md

-The block of code above will jointly search the optimal hyperparameters of both Random Forest and Decision Tree learners and select the best learner while at the same time search the optimal structure of the preprocessing elements, i.e., whether to use pca or not.
+The block of code above will jointly search the optimal hyperparameters of both Random Forest and Decision Tree learners and select the best learner while at the same time search the optimal structure of the preprocessing elements, i.e., whether to use PCA or not.

 The `>>` operator is used to compose pipelines while the `+` operator is used to concatenate subpipelines.
 Finally, the choice operator `|`